JohRome/disturbance-report/README.md

 + Open the directory where you extracted the Apache Kafka files and run the following commands in the terminal:
     + (ZooKeeper) - `.\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties`
     + (Broker) - `.\bin\windows\kafka-server-start.bat .\config\server.properties` (*Optional: To set up more Brokers (3 in my case), create 3 different copies of "server.properties" and change their name to your befitting.
 Head over to this project's "\Installation & Documentation\Brokers Config"-folder and copy the content, one for each new Broker.
 Make sure that each separate Broker is opened in a new cmd-window*)
-+ Open your MongoDB Compass and create a new database called "disturbanceReports".
++ Open your MongoDB Compass and click on the green "Connect" button.
+This will connect you to your localhost MongoDB.
 + Open this project in your IntelliJ IDEA and head over to the "Services"-tab located in the bottom-left corner.
 You should see the following:
 <br>![Services: ConsumerApp, PostApp, ProducerApp](SpringBoot-ApacheKafka-Project/Installation&Documentation/Usage/services.png)
 + Either right-click on Spring Boot and click on "Run" or manually run the following applications in the following order: